 Native aquatic plant monitoring:

-This is a relatively new type of volunteer lake monitoring, which involves collecting data on a lake’s native aquatic plant community.
+This type of volunteer lake monitoring involves collecting data on a lake’s native aquatic plant community.
 These activities are repeated every 2-3 years to track changes in the abundance and distribution of these species.
-Aquatic plant identification training is provided by the CLMN Educator, usually at the lake being monitored.
+Aquatic plant identification training is provided by the CLMN Educator or the Regional CLMN Coordinator, usually at the lake being monitored.
 Native plant monitoring is broken down into three levels, which a volunteer can choose from depending on their familiarity with aquatic plant identification and the amount of time they have available.

 Volunteers collect and preserve a sample of each aquatic plant species in their lake and send them to the CLMN Educator for identification.
 The samples will be identified and returned to the volunteer as a reference collection.